-- Evaluation and assessment services. - Habilitative or rehabilitative care, including, but not limited to, occupational therapy, physical therapy or speech therapy, or any combination of those therapies.
-See Therapies for Habilitative and Rehabilitative benefit limits for cost sharing. - Behavior training and behavior management and applied behavior analysis, including but not limited to consultations, direct care, supervision, treatment, or any combination thereof, for autism spectrum disorders provided by autism service providers.
+- > Evaluation and assessment services. - ➤ Habilitative or rehabilitative care, including, but not limited to, occupational therapy, physical therapy or speech therapy, or any combination of those therapies.
+Visit limits for physical therapy, occupational therapy, and speech therapy do not apply to therapies that are Medically Necessary to treat autism spectrum disorder. - ➤ Behavior training and behavior management and applied behavior analysis, including but not limited to consultations, direct care, supervision, treatment, or any combination thereof, for autism spectrum disorders provided by autism service providers.